About the Program

 Focus Areas

-To leverage the strengths of PARC’s and Penn LDI’s research, GEAR UP focuses on six themes, which are closely aligned with the research themes and networks of both PARC and LDI.
+To leverage the strengths of PARC’s and Penn LDI’s research, GEAR UP focuses on five themes, which are closely aligned with the research themes and networks of both PARC and LDI.
 Those themes are:

 • Health Care and Long-Term Care at Older Ages